Ever tried to launch an email marketing campaign and wished you had another set of hands to help you out?

 Anyone who browses—but doesn't buy—is automatically sent this series of emails over a few days to encourage them to come back and finish what they started.

-4. Time your emails so they land in your audience’s inboxes at the perfect time
+4. Send your emails at the perfect time

 Ever had an email land in your inbox at the same time you are having your morning coffee?
 What about on your commute home from the office?